 Here you will find free and easy to use tools to help young people prepare for adulthood.
 The life skills assessments provide instant feedback.
 Customized learning plans provide a clear outline of next steps, and the accompanying teaching resources are available for free or at a minimal cost.

-Financial Aid: Grants and Scholarships
+Financial Aid for Foster Youth: Grants and Scholarships

 The National network for young people in foster care.

-NELAS Centers for Student Success
+NELA Centers for Student Success

 The NELA® Centers for Student Success provide information and assistance through college admissions, financial aid and scholarship search resources.
 Students can visit our Centers in Seattle and Portland and use the free tools, resources and counseling services that help them explore college and career opportunities.

 Oregon Family Support Network (OFSN) is a statewide, non-profit organization of families with children who have behavior, emotional and mental health challenges.
 OFSN supports Oregon families who have children and adolescents with mental, emotional and behavioral disorders.

 Lists of Services and Eligibility Requirements

 Oregon Prescription Drug Program OPDP, a prescription drug purchasing pool, helps increase access to prescription drugs by the uninsured and lowers costs for state and city governments to help them stay within budgeted goals.

-Parent Advocacy Coalition for Educational Rights (PACER Center) expands opportunities and enhance the quality of life of children and young adults with disabilities and their families, based on the concept of parents helping parents.
+Parent Advocacy Coalition for Educational Rights (PACER Center) Expands opportunities and enhance the quality of life of children and young adults with disabilities and their families, based on the concept of parents helping parents.
 With assistance to individual families, workshops, and materials for parents and professionals, and leadership in securing a free and appropriate public education for all children, PACER's work affects and encourages families in Minnesota and across the nation.

-Special Education HelpLine Call toll free (in Oregon) 1-888-891-6784, or email firstname.lastname@example.org
+Special Education HelpLine Call toll free (in Oregon) 1-888-988-3228, or by filling out an online support request here.

 Strengthening Rural Families: Rural Parenting Initiative Rural Parenting Initiative is a rurally-based parent education program that promotes the development of healthy families in rural Benton County through education, family activities, and community connections.